Master Google Ads Audits: Navigate the Changes in 2026

 FAQs

-Start with the basics: full ad extensions, strategic automated bidding, and maintaining negative keyword lists.
-These essentials set the stage for deeper audits.
+The article says the foundation still includes full ad extensions, strategic automated bidding, and maintained negative keyword lists.
+These essentials set the stage for deeper auditing of automated campaigns.

-Why is marginal return analysis important in Google Ads audits?
+Why is incrementality important when auditing Google Ads performance?

 Comments